 If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.

 7. Information relating to your method of payment

 Payment information is never taken by us or transferred to us either through our website or otherwise.
 Our employees and contractors never have access to it.

 At the point of payment, you are transferred to a secure page on the website of Stripe | Paypal or paid via bank transfer to our bank account.
 That page may be branded to look like a page on our website, but it is not controlled by us.

 8. Sending a message to our support team

 When you contact us, whether by telephone, through our lensmen website, or by e-mail, we collect the data you have given to us in order to reply with the information you need.

-We record your request in our https://www.onepagecrm.com or our Gmail email and our reply in order to increase the efficiency of our business.
+We record your request in our https://www.onepagecrm.com or our Gmail email and our reply to increase the efficiency of our business.

 When we receive a complaint,

-Susan Kennedy will call or email you back to resolve any problem of complaint
+Susan Kennedy will call or email you back to resolve any problem or complaint.

 We record all the information you have given us on our https://www.onepagecrm.com